 When: Mid May - check online for confirmed dates.

 Fez Festival of World Sacred Music

-The Fez Festival of World Sacred Music lasts for nine days and includes an array of open-air concerts.
-You never know what you might see - from Iranian whirling dervishes to mystics, chanters and dancers from all over the world.
-A festival celebrating the local culture of Fez is held at the same time.
-Together, the two festivals provide a wonderful insight into traditional life in the old walled city.
-Sip mint tea while sampling authentic Moroccan food and listening to Sufi chanting.
+The Fez Festival of World Sacred Music lasts for nine days and comprises a program of stunning open-air concerts.
+You never know what you might see - from Iranian whirling dervishes to mystics, Sufi chanters and dancers from all over the world.
+Venues include the beautiful Jnan Sbil Gardens and Bab al Makina, the parade ground located in front of the Royal Palace.
+In between concerts, make sure to sample authentic food and drink at the festival's street stalls.

 When: Spring - check online for confirmed dates.